tobiasisenberg/OxiVis/README.md

 8. Visualize your data.
 ```
-oximeter-data-analysis.py "Name extension for the report" oximeter-20200705-143412-15586.csv
+oximeter-data-visualization.py "Name extension for the report" oximeter-20200705-143412-15586.csv
 ```
 You can add several additional CSV files from a single recording session (by adding them, separated by a space each, to the call), but these need to be given in the correct sequence and need to use the same millisecond time stamp basis (i.e., need to come from a single session of the ESP32 running continuously, without a reboot).
 Also note that the data plotting may take a long time, up to an hour or more for several hours worth of data.
 The reason is that the PDF export from Plotly takes a long time, this is a [known issue](https://community.plotly.com/t/offline-plotting-in-python-is-very-slow-on-big-data-sets/3077).
-Also ignore the error messages posted at the end of the data analysis such as
+Also ignore the error messages posted at the end of the data visualization such as
 ```
 PdfReadWarning: Multiple definitions in dictionary at byte 0x3ba for key /Type [generic.py:588]
 PdfReadWarning: Multiple definitions in dictionary at byte 0x428 for key /Type [generic.py:588]